MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/listview-and-gridview.md

 ListView and GridView are both [ItemsControl](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.itemscontrol) types, so they can contain a collection of items of any type.
 A ListView or GridView must have items in its [Items](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.itemscontrol.items) collection before it can show anything on the screen.
 To populate the view, you can add items directly to the [Items](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.itemscontrol.items) collection, or set the [ItemsSource](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.itemscontrol.itemssource) property to a data source.

+> [!IMPORTANT]
-**Important**&nbsp;&nbsp;You can use either Items or ItemsSource to populate the list, but you can't use both at the same time.
+> You can use either Items or ItemsSource to populate the list, but you can't use both at the same time.
 If you set the ItemsSource property and you add an item in XAML, the added item is ignored.
 If you set the ItemsSource property and you add an item to the Items collection in code, an exception is thrown.

-> **Note**&nbsp;&nbsp;Many of the examples in this article populate the `Items` collection directly for the sake of simplicity.
+Many of the examples in this article populate the `Items` collection directly for the sake of simplicity.
 However, it's more common for the items in a list to come from a dynamic source, like a list of books from an online database.
 You use the `ItemsSource` property for this purpose.

 ### Add Items to a ListView or GridView